James Callaghan: Early life and career, 1912–1945

-Leonard James Callaghan was born at 38 Funtington Road, Copnor, Portsmouth, England, on 27 March 1912.
-He took his middle name from his father, James (1877–1921), the son of an Irish Catholic father (who had fled to England during the Great Irish Famine) and a Jewish mother.
-Callaghan's father ran away from home in the 1890s to join the Royal Navy; as he was a year too young to enlist, he gave a false date of birth and changed his surname from Garogher to Callaghan so that his true identity could not be traced.
-He rose to the rate of Chief Petty Officer.
+Leonard James Callaghan was born on 27 March 1912 at 38 Funtington Road, Copnor, Portsmouth, England.
+He took his middle name from his father James (1877–1921), who was the son of an Irish Catholic father (who had fled to England during the Great Irish Famine) and a Jewish mother.
+Callaghan's father had left home in the 1890s to join the Royal Navy, giving a false birthday and changing his surname from Garoghan to Callaghan to hide the fact that he was a year too young to enlist.
+He served in the First World War on board the battleship HMS Agincourt and rose to the rank of Chief Petty Officer.

-His mother was Charlotte Callaghan (née Cundy, 1879–1961) an English Baptist.
+Callaghan's mother was Charlotte Callaghan (née Cundy 1879–1961), an English Baptist.
 As the Catholic Church at the time refused to marry Catholics to members of other denominations, James Callaghan senior abandoned Catholicism and married Charlotte in a Baptist chapel.
 Their first child was Dorothy Gertrude Callaghan (1904–82).

-James Callaghan senior served in the First World War on board the battleship HMS Agincourt.
-After he was demobbed in 1919, he joined the Coastguard and the family moved to the town of Brixham in Devon, but he died only two years later of a heart attack in 1921 at the age of 44, leaving the family without an income and forced to rely on charity to survive.
+When Callaghan's father was demobbed in 1919, he joined the Coastguard and moved the family to the town of Brixham in Devon.
+He died only two years later, in 1921, of a heart attack at the age of 44, plunging the family into poverty, and forcing them to rely on charity to survive.
 Their financial situation was improved in 1924 when the first Labour government was elected, and introduced changes allowing Mrs Callaghan to be granted a widow's pension of ten shillings a week, on the basis that her husband's death was partly due to his war service.